People enjoying Malwa (Internet Photo)

 Anyway, Let’s look at his ‘ridiculous’ promises upclose and see how ‘ludicrous’ they really are.

 Mr. Museveni recently wrote to Prime Minister Ruhakana Rugunda directing that money be allocated in the next financial year bugdet to buy hoes for every household.

 This idea, contrary to what most of the elite think is neither stupid no ludicrous to village dwellers but even in a general sense.
 80 percent of Ugandans still rely on Agriculture as their source of livelihood.
-95 percent of these do it on a small, subsistence scale.
+95 percent of them do it on a small, subsistence scale.
 Due to averpopulation and land fragmentation as a natural consequence, The hand-held hoe is still the most used farm implement in 90 percent of the farming.
 Hoes therefore are an important ‘asset’ in a typical Ugandan household.

 When a rural voter receives a hoe therefore, he or she will be grateful and that can be a vote swinger!
 It costs only 10,000 shillings but to people who live in a moneyless economy, that’s a big deal (Believe me, there are people in the village who have the misfortune of never handling any money at all.
 They are that poor!).

-2. Giving sh.2milion to every village Malwa (local brew) group.
+2. Giving sh.2milion to every village Malwa group.

 Alcohol has always been such a strong social uniter in Traditional African Society and it still is.
 In most of the countryside, people drink to celebrate, to mourn and to socialize.
 Some, frankly, drink because they have nothing else to do.
 But alcohol has always been in the mix of most community collectivist actions, whether for good or for bad.